apache/apisix-docker/README.md

 > Note:
 > 1. mac OS not supports `host` network mode, so Linux is recommended.
 > 2. windows OS use absolute paths to hang in the configuration file and log dir.
-> 3. if the official image pull timeout : `request canceled (Client.Timeout exceeded while awaiting headers)`,  it is recommended to use AliYun primary container registry mirror `docker pull registry.cn-beijing.aliyuncs.com/tinywan/apisix:alpine `
+> 3. if the official image pull timeout : `request canceled (Client.Timeout exceeded while awaiting headers)`,  it is recommended to use AliYun primary container registry mirror

 #### Step 4: This Open Demo Dashboard